Shaojun-Dong/NDO/README.md

 ------------------------------

-Tensor/               : The basic code of tensor and optimization tools
+Tensor/               : The basic code of tensor and optimization tools.

-NDO/density.f90       : define the reduced density matrix from NDOs
+NDO/density.f90       : define the reduced density matrix from NDOs.

-NDO/TargetElement.f90 : define the basic operations that are used in Tensor/src/optimization-2.1.9/GeneralOptimizationElement.f90
+NDO/TargetElement.f90 : define the basic operations that are used in Tensor/src/optimization-2.1.9/GeneralOptimizationElement.f90.

-NDO/TargetFunction.f90: define the cost function of our problems
+NDO/TargetFunction.f90: define the cost function of our problems.

 Datasets.nb           : Generation of synthetic datasets for different types of quantum walk systems.